Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

-where $\textsf{S} = \{s_1, s_2, \ldots, s_r\}$ coincides with the pivots chosen in the Cholesky procedure, and it lists the columns of $\mat{A}$ that participate in the approximation.
+where $\textsf{S} = \{s_1, s_2, \ldots, s_r\}$ is the set of pivots chosen in the Cholesky procedure.
 The column Nystr\"om approximation is convenient because it is formed from the columns of $\mat{A}$ indexed by $\textsf{S}$ and does not require viewing the rest of the matrix.
-Yet the accuracy of the column Nystr\"om approximation depends on selecting a good index set $\set{S}$.
-In the context of full-data KRR, there are two prominent strategies for picking the set $\set{S}$ of columns in the Nystr{\"o}m approximation, called uniform sampling and greedy selection.
-Both of these approaches exhibit serious failure modes.
+Yet the approximation accuracy depends on the index set $\set{S}$.
+In the context of full-data KRR, the most popular strategies for picking the set $\set{S}$ of columns are uniform sampling and greedy selection.
+Both of these approaches exhibit failure modes.

-\paragraph{\textbf{Failure of uniform sampling}} The first strategy selects the column pivots $s_1, \ldots, s_r$ uniformly at random \cite{COCF16,FTU21}.
+\paragraph{\textbf{Failure of uniform sampling.}} One simple strategy is to select the column pivots $s_1, \ldots, s_r$ uniformly at random \cite{COCF16,FTU21}.
 This \emph{uniform sampling} method can be effective for some problems, but it fails to explore less populated regions of data space.
 To illustrate this shortcoming, let $\vec{1}_m$ denote the $m$-vector with entries equal to $1$, and consider the kernel matrix

-In principle, constructing a preconditioner for $\mat{A}$ should be easy, since the $\mu$-tail rank (\Cref{def:d_tail}) is just $\textup{rank}_{\mu}(\mat{A}) = 2$ for any $\mu < N^{1/3}$.
+Constructing a low-rank approximation for $\mat{A}$ should be easy, since the rank is $2$.
 However, uniform sampling selects many columns from the left block and neglects columns from the right block that are also needed to ensure the approximation quality.
-For uniform sampling to build an effective preconditioner, we need an approximation rank much higher than $2$ and at least as large as $r = \Omega(N^{2/3})$.
+Uniform sampling needs an approximation rank much higher than $2$ and at least as large as $r = \Omega(N^{2/3})$ to build an effective preconditioner.

-\paragraph{\textbf{Failure of greedy selection}} A second strategy for choosing columns is the \emph{greedy selection} method \cite{gardner2018gpytorch,wang2019exact}, in which we adaptively select each column pivot $s_i$ by finding to the largest diagonal element of the residual matrix $\mat{A} - \mat{\hat{A}}_{(i-1)}$ after $i-1$ steps of the Cholesky procedure.
+\paragraph{\textbf{Failure of greedy selection.}} A second strategy for choosing columns is the \emph{greedy selection} method \cite{gardner2018gpytorch,wang2019exact}, in which we adaptively select each column pivot $s_i$ by finding the largest diagonal element of the residual matrix $\mat{A} - \mat{\hat{A}}_{(i-1)}$ after $i-1$ steps of the Cholesky procedure.
 The greedy method has the opposite failure mode from the uniform method: it focuses on outlier data points and fails to explore highly populated regions of data space.
-To see this limitation, let $\Id_m$ denote the $m \times m$ identity matrix, and consider the kernel matrix
+To see this limitation, let $\Id_{N^{2/3}}$ denote the $N^{2/3} \times N^{2/3}$ identity matrix, and consider the kernel matrix